EngineeringMay 25, 20227 min read

 The journey to startup success is long, complicated, and endlessly challenging.
 While the task might seem daunting, the wide variety of tools, technologies, and methodologies available to startups has significantly widened the field of possibilities for startup organizations.
 Techniques such as DevOps and powerful automation technologies that enable features such as CI/CD can go a long way toward leveling the playing field, empowering even the smallest organization to deliver world-class software with the speed and security that customers demand.

 The impact of DevOps and CI/CD on an organization’s bottom line is hard to overstate.
-CircleCI helps organizations save millions of dollars a year while simultaneously expediting the process of advancing the technologies that rely on its CI capabilities.
-If your startup is ready to adopt a DevOps mindset, take advantage of six free months of our Performance plan and give your team the resources it needs to build and scale with the most powerful automation tools on the market.
+If your startup is ready to adopt a DevOps mindset, sign up now and give your team the resources it needs to build and scale with the most powerful automation tools on the market.